niranjan-ilawe/PyDBPackage/README.md

 # pydb
-* v0.0.1
+* v0.0.2
 ---
-The *pydb* python package was created to simplify connecting to the **cpdda** database and also provide some basic database utilities such as database upload via python.
+The *pydb* python package was created to simplify connecting to the 10X databases and also provide some basic database utilities such as database upload via python.

 ## Functions

 Currently the *pydb* package contains 2 functions
-1. initialize_db
+1. get_postgres_connection
 2. batch_upload_df

 The usage of these functions are explained below